gracebrickley/clus24-devwks-2047/workshop-ui/src/lab-guide/section5.md

 ## Closing Up

-At this point, we are wrapping up the workshop so we can shut down all of our services.
-Let’s go into Docker Desktop one last time and stop all the containers that are running.
+At this point, we are wrapping up the workshop.
 Thank you so much for joining this workshop and learning about event-driven architecture with me!

 ## Additional Information